enuchi/React-Google-Apps-Script/README.md

 The deploy command will build all necessary files using production settings, including all server code (Google Apps Script code), client code (React bundle), and config files.
 All bundled files will be outputted to the `dist/` folder, then pushed to the Google Apps Script project.

 Now open Google Sheets and navigate to your new spreadsheet (e.g. the file "My React Project").
+You can also run `npm run open`.
 Make sure to refresh the page if you already had it open.
 You will now see a new menu item appear containing your app!

 <img width="100%" src="https://i.imgur.com/W7UkEpv.gif">